redacademy/html-fundamentals/source/index.html.md

 ---
-title: Javascript Fundamentals
+title: HTML Fundamentals

 language_tabs:
-  - javascript
+  - html

 toc_footers:
   - <a href='https://github.com/tripit/slate'>Documentation Powered by Slate</a>

 includes:
-  - primitives
-  - variables
-  - functions
+  - document
-  - scope
+  - elements
-  - arrays
+  - attributes
-  - objects
+  - structure
   - contributing
-  - values
-  - hoist
-  - this
-  - truthiness
-  - coercion

 search: true
 ---

-# Javascript Fundamentals
+# HTML Fundamentals

-At RED, we ask you to learn Javascript _very_ fast.
+At RED, we ask you to learn HTML _very_ fast.
 It is impossible to get all of the ideas, patterns, and syntax right away.
 This resource is here to help.

-Just like the _Programming with JavaScript_ lesson, this resource will start with the absolute basics and use them to build more and more complex structures.